 - Crop rotations and organic farm business opportunities

-- Soil amendments and organic corn, soybean, pulses
+- Organic soil amendments and organic corn, soybean, pulses

-- Student presentations on organic vegetable and field crops
+- P in organic systems, soil organic matter and student presentations on organic vegetable and field crops

 - Student presentations on organic livestock